qor/l10n/README.md

 }
 ```

-`l10n.Locale` will register a `language_code` column as composite primary key with existing primary keys, use gorm's AutoMigrate to create it.
+`l10n.Locale` will add a `language_code` column as composite primary key with existing primary keys, use gorm's AutoMigrate to create the field.

-The `language_code` column is used to save localized model's locale, if no locale set, it will use the global locale.
+The `language_code` column will be used to save localized model's locale, if no locale set, will use global locale default.

-By default it is `en-US`, but it could be change by setting `l10n.Global`, for example:
+By default it is `en-US`, but it could be changed by setting `l10n.Global`, for example:

 ```go
 l10n.Global = 'zh-CN'